About the Student Research Competition

 This usually takes place at a well-attended session of the conference.
 Each student will receive their monetary prize and their medal after the conference.
-Winners of the SRC Grand Finals are recognized at the Annual ACM Awards Banquet, usually held in June.
+The first place winners will compete in the Grand Finals, which take place toward the end of the program year.

 The Grand Finals